A Multi-period Portfolio Selection in a Large Financial Market, (Job Market Paper)

 This paper addresses a multi-period portfolio selection problem when the number of assets in the financial market is large.
 Using an exponential utility function, the optimal solution is shown to be a function of the inverse of the covariance matrix of asset returns.
 Nonetheless, when the number of assets grows, this inverse becomes unreliable, yielding a selected portfolio that is far from the optimal one.
 We propose two solutions to this problem.
 First, we penalize the norm of the portfolio weights in the dynamic problem and show that the selected strategy is asymptotically efficient.
 Second, we penalize the norm of the difference of successive portfolio weights in the dynamic problem to guarantee that the optimal portfolio composition does not fluctuate wildly between periods.
 This second method helps investors to avoid high trading costs in the financial market by selecting stable strategies over time.
 Extensive simulations and empirical results confirm that our procedures considerably improve the performance of the dynamic portfolio.

-Test for Trading Costs Effect in a Portfolio Selection Problem with Recursive Utility, with Marine Carrasco, (Revision requested by the Journal of Financial Econometrics)
+Test for Trading Costs Effect in a Portfolio Selection Problem with Recursive Utility, with Marine Carrasco, (R&R Journal of Financial Econometrics)

 This paper addresses a portfolio selection problem with trading costs on stock market.
 More precisely, we develop a simple GMM-based test procedure to test the significance of trading costs effect in the economy regardless of the form of the transaction cost.
 We also propose a two-step procedure to test overidentifying restrictions in our GMM estimation.
 In an empirical analysis, we apply our test procedures to the class of anomalies used in Novy-Marx and Velikov (2016).
 We show that transaction costs have a significant effect on investors behavior for most of anomalies.
 In that case, investors significantly improve the out-of-sample performance by accounting for trading costs.